A varied course which incorporates a range of science disciplines and offers lots of opportunity for specialisation.

 Faculty Website 🔗 This is the official Faculty webpage for prospective undergraduates, which links to various resources.
-The most important of them is the undergraduate prospectus 🔗 🌟, which gives a general overview of what studying Natural Sciences at Cambridge is like.

 Alternative Prospectus 🔗 This is an unofficial prospectus put together by the Cambridge University Student Union; it’s written based on students’ perspectives and gives a better sense of what the day-to-day experience as a Natural Sciences student is like, compared to official materials.

 Studying Natural Sciences at Trinity College, Cambridge 🔗 🌟 A great interview with Professor David Spring from the Department of Chemistry - useful whether or not you're thinking of applying to Trinity!